So, you finally thought of a blog post to write and when you open WordPress, you see “Connection Lost: trying to reconnect” or similar error.

 Therefore, don’t try to exit the page or move to the next page unless the error is solved.
 You can keep the tab open and do the changes in the new tab.
 Once the error is gone, you can try to save/update the post.

 Even though it says “Connection lost.
 Saving has been disabled until you’re reconnected.
 We’re backing up this post in your browser, just in case.”
-We suggest you not to trust the browser.
+I don’t suggest you to trust the browser.
 In some cases, it might not be saved to the browser too.

 You can also copy the post in word document just in case.
 This will help you in having a local backup.
 You can directly use this post if the post is gone.